What You Can Expect If You Feel Signs Of Water Breaking Soon (Or If You Don’t!)

 1. When your water breaks it can happen suddenly

 It may not happen this way for everyone, but when my water broke it was sudden!
 I was actually using the restroom when all of sudden my urine stream didn’t stop when I thought I was done!
-After it let up enough that I tried to stand and wash my hands, even more came gushing out.
+(If you’re wondering how to tell if your water broke or you peed, that’s how I really knew – I couldn’t make the fluid stop coming out like you can when you pee.)
+It did let up enough that I tried to stand and wash my hands after a bit, but then even more came gushing out.

 Now in terms of what to expect when your water breaks I will say – there was a bit of warning.
-I actually went into labor and delivery at my hospital the day before my water broke thinking that it may have already happened.
+I had some signs of water breaking soon even though I didn’t realize it at the time.
+I actually went into the labor and delivery triage at my hospital the day before my water broke thinking that it may have already happened.
 I had a slight trickle that I thought was not urine that day and it seemed out of the ordinary enough that I thought it may have been my water breaking.
 They tested me at labor and delivery, told me it wasn’t, and sent me back home.
 However, it was the next day that my water suddenly let loose!
 Even though their test indicated that it was not, I believe there may have been a slight leak that day that was a precursor to my full water breaking.

 2. When your water breaks it’s not just quick and done